Share this publication

 The Bar Braham Ball is known to be one of the best parties in town.
 The Avinda Club in Pinheiros hosts 800 people every night and their carnival balls also host the theme songs from the top samba schools.

 Arsenal da Esperança

 Arsenal da Esperança which translates to Arsenal of Hope was an organization founded in 1996 in São Paulo.
 For 23 years this organization has been opening its doors for thousands of people who are in difficulties, people on the street, young people and adults who suffer from a lack of home, food, work, health or family.
 Whoever enters this house will find food, and a clean and cozy place to rest and bathe.
 Over 23 years this organization has provided help to over 60,000 people!

 Each year this blocos selects a different theme for carnival.
-The story behind the 2020 carnival theme Caring.
-It was inspired by a conversation between two people in which the question about what caring is came up.
-One person asked the other, “what does caring mean?”, and the mother without saying a word showed the person her child, and there was nothing more to add.
+The 2020 carnival theme is Caring.
+There is a cute story that inspired this theme.
+It was inspired by a conversation between two people in which the question about ‘what caring is’, came up.
+One person asked the other, “what does caring mean?”, and the other person who was a mother, without saying a word showed the person her child.
 They thought that this would be the perfect theme for 2020 carnival!
 Why not take care of 1 child or 3, 5, or … the whole neighborhood or the whole city!

 This year Arsenal da Esperança is going to give a big hug in the streets of her neighborhood.
 And they want to demonstrate with this beautiful gesture that a hug from each of us could change the lives of many people.
 And by joining all the hugs they want to make everyone in the city feel welcome.
 So that nobody feels alone and everyone feels they know what the word care means.